nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 injured.

 If you participate in CrossFit, which I highly recommend, take responsibility for your own safety.
-If there is a rah-rah attitude of extremism in your gym, or if your coaches aren't actually experts at what they do (the CrossFit weekend-long certification seminars don't count), or if it's not right for any other reason, go elsewhere.
+If there is a rah-rah attitude of pushing too hard at all costs in your gym, or if your coaches aren't actually experts at what they do (the CrossFit weekend-long certification seminars don't count), or if it's not right for any other reason, go elsewhere.

 Stay healthy and have fun, and do constantly varied, functional movements at high intensity in the company of your peers -- and do it safely.